SummaryRead the full fact sheet

 - food sold at fundraising events

-- food sold unpackaged (if a nutrition claim is not made)
+- food sold unpackaged (if a nutrition claim such as a 'good source of calcium' is not made)

 - food made and packaged at the point of sale.

 The NIP provides information on 7 nutrients: